doctrine/orm/docs/en/reference/basic-mapping.rst

 This guide explains the basic mapping of entities and properties.
 After working through this guide you should know:

-- How to create PHP classes that can be saved to the database with Doctrine;
+- How to create PHP objects that can be saved to the database with Doctrine;
 - How to configure the mapping between columns on tables and properties on entities;
 - What Doctrine mapping types are;